-\ System D2000 support values of objects in maximum range of 32 bits for integer types.
-Therefore, if the number is bigger then the maximum value of the 32 bit range will be assigned to it.
-If the input object of D2000 system is of Ai type, the system will attempt to convert it to Real.
+D2000 system supports values of objects in the maximum range of 32 bits for signed integer types.
+Therefore, if the number is bigger, then the maximum value of the 32-bit range will be assigned to it.
+If the input object of the D2000 system is of Ai type, the system will attempt to convert it to Real.